micahasmith/ko.mapUtil/README.md

 	//this is the important part!
 	//match this to the structure of `source` above to enable settings at every level!

-	options:{
+	//the point is-- you can use this to very very specifically set build/map funtionality options:{

 		//if i wanted to set options for the friends array